 Screening tests help find cancer at its earliest stage when the chances for successful treatment are greatest.
-Though there are no standardized screening tests to detect multiple myeloma, the subspecialists at the OSUCCC – James use the latest technologies and the most accurate, state-of-the-art equipment and procedures to test for and diagnose the disease.
+Though there are no standardized screening tests to detect multiple myeloma, the specialists and subspecialists at the OSUCCC – James use the latest technologies and the most accurate, state-of-the-art equipment and procedures to test for and diagnose the disease.

 Multiple Myeloma Tests

 Doctors sometimes find multiple myeloma after a blood test, or they may detect it after an X-ray of a broken bone.
 Patients with multiple myeloma often first visit a doctor after experiencing symptoms for another ailment.

 To test for multiple myeloma, the OSUCCC – James experts may conduct a variety of tests, including:

 During a physical exam, your OSUCCC – James specialists will check general signs of health, look for any unusual signs of disease, and will discuss health habits and past illnesses.

 Specialized Blood & Urine Tests

 Samples of blood or urine can be used to detect abnormal antibodies and changes in calcium levels caused by multiple myeloma.
 If a patient’s blood shows high calcium or antibody levels, the specialists may order more specific tests to confirm a diagnosis.
 Those tests measure the amount of abnormal antibodies, also known as immunoglobins.

 Bone Marrow Aspiration & Biopsy